-While other games, like Dota 2, can offer huge tournament winnings—The International 7 featured a $24.7 million prize pool this year—League can provide professional players with stability, especially when it comes to salaries.
+While other games, like Dota 2, can offer huge tournament winnings—The International 9 featured a $34.3 million prize pool—League can provide professional players with stability, especially when it comes to salaries.

 Most organizations keep player salaries hidden from the public, however.
 Because of this, tournament winnings are the only reliable metric we can use to compare players’ earnings.